 The HTC does have side-to-side focal adjustment — a feature that does improve its overall user-friendliness, boosting its score slightly.

-The HTC is also extremely easy to get ready to use, only requiring you to put on the headset in view of the external sensors.
+The HTC is also extremely easy to get ready to use, booting up automatically as soon as it is within sight of the sensor cubes.
 The initial setup is a relatively complex process — more on this in the next section.
 However, once this is done, the Vive is one of the easiest overall to get ready to go.
-There are also no buttons on the headset, so it is impossible to press one accidentally.

 Ease of Setup